 When a patient receives anaesthetic prior to a procedure, the surgeon and the anaesthetist both have duties of care to ensure that the anaesthetic has taken effect prior to the commencement of the procedure.

 If a procedure is commenced prior to anaesthesia having taken effect, the patient may not be appropriately sedated and may experience pain and trauma as a result.
 This scenario is commonly referred to as anaesthetic awareness because the patient is aware and awake during the operation.

 It has been estimated that the incidence of anaesthetic awareness is as much as 10%.

 If you are looking for information or assistance in regard to what you believe may have been anaesthetic error, we can help you navigate the process.

-We have acted for clients who have been administered too much anaesthetic and also those who were not administered enough anaesthetic and who therefore remained “aware” during the procedure.
+We have acted for clients who have been administered too much anaesthetic and also those who were not administered enough anaesthetic and remained aware during the procedure.

-Our health law team is highly respected in the health and medical litigation area, with specialist knowledge accumulated over almost 30 years.
+Our health law team is highly respected in the health and medical litigation area, with specialist knowledge accumulated over more than 30 years.

 Our team can assist you by providing expert advice and legal support regarding your options.
-Contact us today on (02) 4929 3995 or firstname.lastname@example.org or visit www.catherinehenrylawyers.com.au
+Contact us today.

 *The material provided in our information sheets is for general knowledge only and is not a substitute for independent legal advice.
 For further information about the issues affecting you, please contact one of our experienced and professional lawyers for expert advice.